 - Cardio-Pulmonary Resuscitation (CPR) Certification (2 year validity)

 Participant Limit: Min 20 - Max 30

-Hanifl Centre, India’s leading institution for outdoor education and environmental study has collaborated with Aerie Backcountry Medicine, USA to conduct Wilderness First Aid Courses (WFA/WAFA/WFR) with Adult & Child Cardio-Pulmonary Resuscitation (CPR) in India.
+Hanifl Centre, India’s leading institution for outdoor education and environmental study has collaborated with Aerie Backcountry Medicine, USA to conduct Wilderness Medicine Courses (WFA/WAFA/WFR) with Adult & Child Cardio-Pulmonary Resuscitation (CPR) in India.

 Aerie Backcountry is recognised by the American Outdoor industry and has worked with organisations like WMA and WMI-NOLS in the USA specialising in wilderness medicine and under the guidance of the Wilderness Medicine Society, evolved a Scope of Practice (SoP) for different courses.
 CPR certification is under the guidelines established by the American Heart Association for Heartsaver CPR.

 Our instructors are professional care providers with many years of outdoor leadership experience.

 Module Length: 20 hours (WFA 16 hrs + CPR 4 hrs)

 WFA is a certification course where instructors closely follow participants’ progress and continually offer feedback.
 Participants will be evaluated on their performance.
 About half of the course is classroom based lectures and half is practical scenarios.
 Topics covered include: